 C the privileges and immunities clause

-D the equal protection clause
+D the all men are created equal clause